 1. Unauthorized clocking in and out

 Employees typically get a co-worker on their level to clock in or out for them when they’re not in attendance.
-For example, if they are running late, they will simply get a co-worker to clock in for them.
-This is called buddy punching and occurs when a co-worker might clock an employee in when they aren’t actually there.
+For example, they will get a co-worker to clock in if they are running late.
+This is called buddy punching when a co-worker might clock an employee in when they aren’t there.

 Stealing time at work in this way costs companies in the United States hundreds of millions in payroll expenses each year.
 Since payroll is one of the highest costs for employers, buddy punching could result in sizable expenses for many businesses.